Disneyland (Modern Family)

 "Disneyland" is the 22nd episode of the third season of the American sitcom Modern Family and the series' 70th overall.
 It first aired on ABC on May 9, 2012.
 It was written by Cindy Chupack and directed by James Bagdonas.
-The episode was set in Disneyland and followed the whole family as they dealt with their chaotic conflicts while attending the theme park.
-The theme park was fitting for this episode specifically because of the similar family themes.
-Reid Ewing, who played Haley's ex-boyfriend, guest appears in this episode, who is working at Disneyland as a Dapper Dan.
+The episode is set and filmed in Disneyland and follows the whole family as they dealt with their chaotic conflicts while attending the theme park.
+Reid Ewing guest stars as Dylan.

-In this episode, Haley and Alex fight over a boy.
-Phil and Luke ride rollercoasters despite Jay pointing out that Phil's age could take a toll on him.
-Haley runs into her ex-boyfriend.
-Manny is worried about a school project that is due soon and Gloria decides to walk the park in heels, despite Jay telling her it's a bad idea.
-Mitchell and Cam put Lily on a leash to keep her from running away.

 Plot

-As the family prepares for a day trip to Disneyland, Claire (Julie Bowen) upsets Haley (Sarah Hyland) by bringing her friend's college-aged nephew, Ethan (Matt Prokop), with the intent of setting them up.
-However, Haley, as well as Alex (Ariel Winter), both take a liking to him.
-Phil (Ty Burrell) and Luke (Nolan Gould) are excited when Luke measures taller than forty-eight inches.
-Gloria (Sofía Vergara) insists that she will be fine wearing high-heeled shoes to the park despite Jay (Ed O'Neill) knowing she won't while Manny (Rico Rodriguez) is upset that the trip conflicts with a school project involving the stock market.
-Mitchell (Jesse Tyler Ferguson) and Cam (Eric Stonestreet) use a child leash on Lily (Aubrey Anderson-Emmons) as she's going through a phase of running away.
+As the family prepares for a day trip to Disneyland, Claire (Julie Bowen) upsets Haley (Sarah Hyland) by bringing her friend's college-aged nephew, Ethan (Matt Prokop), with the intent of setting them up, however, both Haley and Alex (Ariel Winter) take a liking to Ethan.
+Phil (Ty Burrell) and Luke (Nolan Gould) are excited when Luke finally meets the height requirement to ride the thrill attractions.
+Gloria (Sofía Vergara) insists she will be fine wearing high-heeled shoes to the park, despite Jay (Ed O'Neill) warning her she won't feel comfortable, while Manny (Rico Rodriguez) is upset that the trip conflicts with a stock market school project.
+Mitchell (Jesse Tyler Ferguson) and Cameron (Eric Stonestreet) use a child leash on Lily (Aubrey Anderson-Emmons) as a result of her going through a phase of running away.

-Phil and Luke ride Indiana Jones Adventure, but to his dismay, Phil disembarks the ride feeling unwell.
-Jay explains that it's a normal part of aging, but Phil refuses to hear it and joins Luke in riding Big Thunder Mountain Railroad to prove he's still young; it backfires and Phil, now feeling very ill, tells Luke to ride Space Mountain without him.
+Phil and Luke ride Indiana Jones Adventure but Phil disembarks the ride feeling unwell and, much to his dismay, Jay explains that it's a normal part of aging.
+Phil refuses to hear it and joins Luke in riding Big Thunder Mountain Railroad to prove he's still young, which backfires and Phil, now feeling very ill, tells Luke to ride Space Mountain without him.
+At the end of the day, Phil is relieved to learn he's just come down with the flu because of a high fever.